Hailemariam and Roman Foundation: History

 In April 2018, the foundation was launched as an international NGO in an agreement reached with the Government of the Federal Democratic Republic of Ethiopia.
-On October 16, 2020, the foundation received accreditation from the Ethiopian Civil Society Organizations Agency.
+On 16 October 2020, the foundation received accreditation from the Ethiopian Civil Society Organizations Agency.

 Financial support

-On October 6, 2020, the foundation received 3.2 million birr of funding from the federal government of Japan for the construction of a public library in Gatchno Kebele, an area within the Wolayita Zone.
+On 6 October 2020, the foundation received 3.2 million birr of funding from the federal government of Japan for the construction of a public library in Gacheno, within the Wolayita Zone.